 Philips Series 9000 BT9297/13

-The laser atop the Philips Series 9000 is perhaps the most techy looking single component anywhere on this list, but we're not sure that it's the difference-maker for this great trimmer.
+The laser atop the Philips Series 9000 is perhaps the most technical looking single component anywhere on this list, but we're not sure that it's the difference-maker for this great trimmer.
 It shines a red line on your face so that you can make sure you're trimming symmetrically on both sides, which can be useful.

 More importantly, though, is the great performance that the trimmer cranks out, with powerful operation that doesn't get jammed easily, and a precision attachment that's great for putting the finishing touches to your beard.